ma595/RSE_HPC-ISC24/submit/index.md

 ---
 Do you work as a Research Software Engineer (RSE) or a High Performance Computing (HPC) engineer?
 Or are you currently studying with a view to pursue a career in these areas?

-Share your experiences, for example by answering one or more of the following questions (More [topic suggestions](/RSE_HPC-ISC24/topics/)):
+Share your experiences, for example by answering one or more of the following questions (More topic suggestions can be found in section [topics](/RSE_HPC-ISC24/topics/)):

 - Has the RSE/HPC community helped improve a project, for example by finding collaboration partners or - providing training?
 - Have you been involved in developing a training course or establishing career paths at an institute?
 - Have developed or used a training format that you think other people should know about?
 - What has been your experience in linking HPC and RSE communities?

+Important dates:
-Submission Deadline:        29.
+- Submission Deadline:        29.
 Feb 2024
-Notification:               16.
+- Notification:               16.
 March 2024
-Workshop date:			    16.
+- Workshop date:			  16.
 May 2024

 As part of the Workshop track at ISC24 (International Supercomputing Conference) we are looking for 10 min presentations: